Free Kitchen Hacks eBook

 Your delightful brownie batter is a culinary treasure and should be enjoyed until the last drop!
 Just pop leftovers into a snug, airtight container and let it chill in the fridge.
 It’ll stay fresh in there for around a week!

-But wait, there’s more – if you want it to keep for longer, go ahead and freeze that batter for a whole 6 months of frosty goodness!
+But wait, there’s more – if you want it to keep for longer, go ahead and freeze that batter for a whole 6 months!
 Just remember to let it thaw out before you start digging in.

 Want to sharpen your kitchen skills?